codemarsyu/codemarsyu.github.io/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/codemarsyu/codemarsyu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ### Introduction

 I am a PhD student of the department of Computer Science and Engineering at the University of Texas at Arlington.
-I am currently working on data mining, machine learning, computer vision and their applications, under the supervision of Dr. Junzhou Huang.
+I am currently working on data mining, machine learning, computer vision and their applications, under the supervision of Dr. [Junzhou Huang](http://ranger.uta.edu/~huang/).

+Previously, I was a Research Associate at
+Group, School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore.
+I worked on domain adaptation for computer vision, and also a collaborative project with Rolls-Royce.
+Before joining NTU, I received my B.Eng. in the [Department of Civial Aviation Engineering](http://hangkong.nwpu.edu.cn/home/Department/dptshow/DepartmentofCivilAviationEngineering.htm), the [Northwestern Polytechnical University](http://www.nwpu.edu.cn/) (NWPU),

 ### Publication